About Me

 Modern mobile robots need to navigate complex environments with boundless types of obstacles and terrain.
 Currently, most traversability prediction methods rely on heuristics, human demonstration, or pretraining on a specific set of object classes.
 At the Robotic Systems Lab, I investigated applications of large pretrained vision language models to traversability prediction.

 This project involved implementing existing traversability analysis methods in simulation, coming up with a novel approach to traversability analysis using visual semantics, developing a ROS package to run the method interactively on an Anymal D robot dog, and designing experiments to ablation test the method.
 We demonstrated long horizon unguided exploration using zero shot traversability prediction.
 Additionally, we investigated how traversability knowledge can act as a prior for imitation learning.
-We presented a poster at the 2023 Cornell Rawlings Presidential Research Symposium, and an initial writeup of our findings can be found here.

 Cornell Greenberg Lab

+To support this project, I developed a python library containing end-to-end motion planning algorithms that interface with legged robots in Nvidia Isaac Sim.
+It includes traversability estimation, environment graph generation, graph search, and path tracking.
 I also implemented and benchmarked a variety of supervised and reinforcement learning methods for a quadruped to perform obstacle avoidance tasks in Isaac Sim.
 These included behavioral cloning, DAgger, q-learning, and actor-critic policy gradient.

 NASA Independent Verification & Validation